zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 * With Better Crafting, bulk crafting recipes modified by this mod does not currently work, and you need to craft one at a time.
 * Partially compatible with Yet Another Cooking Skill (requires Better Crafting).
-* Not currently compatible with Love of Cooking.
+* Not currently compatible with Love of Cooking, unless you use Better Crafting.

 #### Example